junegunn/hbase-jruby/README.md

 ### Lexicographic scan order

 HBase stores rows in the lexicographic order of the rowkeys in their byte array representations.
-Thus the type of rowkey affects the scan order.
+Thus the type of row key affects the scan order.

 ```ruby
 (1..15).times do |i|